 After completing the Minor in Writing, please join our Alumni page on Linked In and keep up with classmates and alumni events.

 The Sweetland Center for Writing hires two graduating undergraduates who have completed one of the following: the Sweetland Peer Tutor Program or the Sweetland Minor in Writing to work as paid interns from mid-May through mid-August.
 Interns work 15-20 hours per week between 8am and 4:30pm, Monday-Friday.
 Interns will work closely with each other and Sweetland staff and faculty on several writing center initiatives.
-Click here for more info.
+For more info visit the Sweetland Internships page.